top of page

 1. Being Unprepared

 It is crucial to arrive at your interview looking confident, well-organized, and prepared.
 You should read up on the company's background and familiarize yourself with its key members.
 Make sure you fully understand the role on offer.
 Failing to do this can make you appear uninterested or lazy.
 Prepare for your interview by studying the most common job interview questions.
-You should also figure out ahead of time how you are getting to your interview and which route you will be taking to avoid being late.
-Some delays are unavoidable and out of your control, but unless they are life threatening, they shouldn't keep you from making the interview.
-Just be sure to take all the details of your job interview contact with you so you can call if you encounter any problems along the way.
+You should also figure out in advance how you will get to your interview and which route you will take to avoid being late.
+Some delays are unavoidable and out of your control, but unless they are life-threatening, they shouldn't keep you from making the interview.
+Just be sure to take all the details of your job interview with you so you can call if you encounter any problems along the way.

 2. Dressing Inappropriately